 - something that I am: it's essentially biometrics - fingerprint, retinal, voice, facial recognition.

-PSD2 Compliance : operations requiring strong client authentication (SCA)
+PSD2 Compliance : operations requiring strong customer authentication (SCA)

 The European directive imposes the strong SCA on 3 types of operations.